Investment market review

 |5 year |

 |10 year return % |

-The S&P/ASX 300 Accumulation Index underperformed global markets in the September 2018 quarter, rising 1.5%.
+The S&P/ASX 300 Accumulation Index declined by 8.4% but outperformed global markets in the December 2018 quarter.

-International share markets had a strong quarter with the MSCI World Index in Australian dollar terms recording a gain of 7.4%.
+Global share markets were weak in the December 2018 quarter with the MSCI World Index in Australian dollar terms recording a decline of 11.1%.

-The RBA left the cash rate unchanged at a historical low of 1.5% in the September 2018 quarter, as it remained concerned about low wage growth and high levels of household debt.
+The RBA left the cash rate unchanged at a historical low of 1.5% in the December 2018 quarter, maintaining their concern over low wage growth and high levels of household debt.

 © Morningstar, Inc. All rights reserved.
 The data and content contained herein are not guaranteed to be accurate, complete or timely.
 Neither Morningstar, nor its affiliates nor their content providers will have any liability for use or distribution of any of this information.
 To the extent that any of the content above constitutes advice, it is general advice that has been prepared by Morningstar Australasia Pty Ltd ABN: 95 090 665 544, AFSL: 240892 (a subsidiary of Morningstar, Inc.), without reference to your objectives, financial situation or needs.
 Before acting on any advice, you should consider the appropriateness of the advice and we recommend you obtain financial, legal and taxation advice before making any financial investment decision.
 If applicable investors should obtain the relevant product disclosure statement and consider it before making any decision to invest.
 Please refer to Morningstar's Financial Services Guide (FSG) for more information at www.morningstar.com.au/s/fsg.pdf